sendinblue/APIv3-python-library/docs/EmailCampaignsApi.md

 # **send_report**
 > send_report(campaign_id, send_report)

-Send the report of a campaigns
+Send the report of a campaign

 A PDF will be sent to the specified email addresses